SHDShim/PeakPo/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.810401.svg)](https://doi.org/10.5281/zenodo.810401)

-A python application for X-ray diffraction analysis for samples at high pressure and high temperature.
+A python application for X-ray diffraction analysis for the samples at high pressure and high temperature.

 ## Manual